karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 ```
 # How to run the script

-**To run it you need to pass it a parameter named: ``ProvisionBootStrapResources``.**
+**To run it you need to set a parameter named: ``ProvisionBootStrapResources``.**

 - _Example: ``./Initialize-AzureBootstrapProcessForTerraform.ps1 -ProvisionBootStrapResources $True``_

 When the ``ProvisionBootStrapResources`` parameter is set to ``$True`` it will execute the entire script, which means:
-- Creating the resource group and the storage account for the tf state using the Powershell Az module
+- Creating the resource group and the storage account for the tf state using the Powershell Az module.
+- Import them into the Tf state.
 - Executing the Terraform Init, Plan and Apply commands to create the rest of the resources.

 **If this is the first time you run the script and want to create the all the resources from zero, set it to ``$True``.**

-When the ``ProvisionBootStrapResources`` parameter is set to ``$False`` it will skip the steps of creating the resource group and the storage account, it will only run the Terraform Init, Plan and Apply steps.
+When the ``ProvisionBootStrapResources`` parameter is set to ``$False`` it will skip the steps of creating the resource group and the storage account and it will only run the Terraform Init, Plan and Apply steps.
-**If you have modified the ``main.tf`` file to add or update some existing resources set it to ``$False``.**
+**If you already ran the bootstrap script previously and you have modified the ``main.tf`` file to add or update some existing resources set it to ``$False``.**

 # Where to run the script